dohdat/Leetcode-Questions/Projects/expense-tracker/README.md

 The app is live at:

-Credits to Traversy Media (https://www.traversymedia.com)
+Credits to Traversy Media (https://www.traversymedia.com) for the inspired approach.